 Juni - “SC Juniper’s Frost”

-6-year-old registered AQHA mare (SC Juniper’s Frost)
+7-year-old registered AQHA mare (SC Juniper’s Frost)

-Juni – 6-Year-Old Registered AQHA Mare
+Juni – 7-Year-Old Registered AQHA Mare

 14.3hh | Bay | Located in Central Oregon

-She has packed in hundreds of miles through high desert terrain, mountain switchbacks, rocky ridges, and tight single track.
-She rides out confidently alone or in a group, with a big walk and sure feet.
+• Juni is a finished and experienced backcountry trail horse with extensive mileage outside the arena.
+She has packed hundreds of miles through high desert terrain, mountain switchbacks, rocky ridges, and tight single track.

-She’s worn a pack saddle many times and has hauled a full load once or twice without issue.
-She’s also a great partner for ponying, both being ponied and ponying others she knows.
+She rides out confidently alone or in a group and maintains a forward, ground-covering walk with sure feet.
+Juni has worn a pack saddle many times and has hauled a full load on occasion without issue.
+She is also reliable for ponying, both being ponied and ponying other horses she is familiar with.

 • Juni has been under saddle since she was two years old and has received a slow, thoughtful education with exposure to a wide range of experiences.